Surah Mumtahanah Ultimate Dictionary: Key Arabic Terms Explained

 Classical Exegesis (Tafsir)

 This word is a key concept in Surah Al-Mumtahanah, appearing three times in the opening verses (60:1, 7).
 The believers are forbidden from “offering them [the enemy] affection (bi-l-mawaddah).”
-The commentators explain that this is a prohibition against harboring a secret, loving friendship with the active enemies of the faith.
+The commentators explain that this is a prohibition against harboring a secret, loving friendship with the active, hostile enemies of the faith.
 Then, in a verse of profound hope, the surah says, “Perhaps Allah will place between you and those of them whom you hold as enemies, affection (mawaddah).”
 This is a promise that the very same enemies could, through the grace of God, have their hearts turned and become believers and loving brothers.

 Thematic Context